csrc-sdsu/mole/doc/sphinx/source/api/cpp/utilities.md

 # Utilities

-This section documents the utility classes and functions provided by the MOLE library.
+This section documents the utility functions provided by the MOLE library.
 For complete API details, see the Complete Class Reference section in the C++ API documentation.

 ## Available Utilities

-MOLE provides various utility functions for numerical computations:
+MOLE provides several utility functions for numerical simulations:

 ```{eval-rst}
 .. list-table::